What is health advocacy?

 How long will I work with an advocate?

 We want to help you along your healthcare journey as efficiently as possible.
+We are a short-term support.
 Our student advocates provide services on a semester schedule.
 Semesters are three to four months long.
 Whenever possible, we try to complete advocacy within one semester.
 Your advocate will work with you to create an advocacy timeline.

-Of course, not all issues can be resolved within a semester timeframe.
-In those cases, we’ll work to transition your case to another student advocate.
+Of course, not all issues can be resolved within a semester time frame.
+In those cases, we’ll work to transition your case to another student advocate or find a more appropriate community resource that can work with you long-term.

 Is my information kept confidential?